lbuk/portfolio-website/_portfolio/FresnelSocialDistancing.markdown

 Social distancing measures <a href="https://www.bbc.co.uk/news/science-environment-52522460">differ from place to place</a>.
 While the UK recommends people maintain a distance of at least 2 metres, several countries - including France, China, Hong Kong, Denmark, Singapore and Lithuania - recommend a minimum distance of only 1 metre.
 In addition, other countries suggest a minimum distance of 1.4m (South Korea), 1.5m (Belgium, Australia, Italy, Spain, Greece, Netherlands, Germany, Portugal) or 1.8m (US).

-Comparing the effectiveness of the different social distancing rules is compounded by the Modifiable Areal Unit Problem (MAUP).
+Comparing different social distancing rules and the spread of disease across different spatial scales are compounded by the Modifiable Areal Unit Problem (MAUP).
 The MAUP occurs when data is aggregated to the level of spaces or districts that may be unequal in terms of area.

 Drawing on Fresnel's circles and the <a href="https://www.liamthomasbolton.com/portfolio/FresnelMap/">Fresnel Map</a>, the effectiveness of the various social distancing rules can be compared.
 According to Fresnel's circles, each 'doughnut' has the same area as the central circle.
 In this particular example, the radius of the central circle is 1m and the successive zones have radii of 1.41m, 1.73m, 2m, 2.24m, and 2.45m.
 Alternatively, the zones can be altered by varying the radius of the central circle.